What is a Magnet School?

 What high school credits do you offer?

-Currently, Girls Preparatory Academy students could potentially graduate with Geometry, Algebra I, IPS (Physical Science), Spanish I, and a Computing for College and Career high school credits.
+Currently, Girls Preparatory Academy students could potentially graduate with Algebra I, Geometry, IPS (Physical Science), Spanish I, Criminal Justice, and a Digital Informational Technology high school credits.

 What languages do you offer?